alexeden/rpi-led-matrix/README.md

 > **Note** If you're installing the package on a machine that isn't a Raspberry Pi, you'll get warnings from `node-gyp` that the compilation of the addon module is being skipped.
 This is to be expected.
 The warnings will disappear when the package is installed on an actual Raspberry Pi.

+> The package should compile on any machine, but the `LedMatrix` constructor will throw an error on non-Pis if called.
+If you need to, you can make instantiation conditional using the exported `isSupported` flag.

 Usage:

 ```ts